Wiślica: History

+Medieval period

 Wiślica is an ancient settlement and has played an important role in Polish history.
 The town was founded more than 1000 years ago, close to the important commercial routes, running from Kraków to Sandomierz.
 At that time it was probably the capital of the Vistulans, a tribe which inhabited this region of Poland.
 After coming under temporary rule of Great Moravia and Bohemia, these lands were incorporated into Poland by Duke Mieszko I in 990.
 The first guarded settlement was probably established at the end of the 9th century, long before Polish statehood.
+The town was allegedly sacked in 1135 by a Ruthenian raid under Volodymyrko Volodarovych, although all primary sources from that time are unreliable, and show signs of exaggeration and invention.
 The remains that survive today are of the settlement which was erected at the end of the 12th century.
 Wiślica was known to have a regular street system, unique for the time.
 The area compromised ten sub-settlements, whose inhabitants worked for the needs of the town.
-It is very likely that the town was later pillaged by the Mongols during their invasion of Europe in 1241.
+It is very likely that the town was later pillaged by the Mongols during the first Mongol invasion of Poland in 1241.

 In the late 1950s, archaeologists discovered the foundations of a small church dating back to the 10th or 11th century.
 Its remains are exposed at the museum pavilion.
 It was one of the oldest churches in market settlements of the Lesser Poland region.

 The gypsum baptismal font situated beneath the church foundations became a scientific sensation and the subject of heated discussions soon after its discovery.
 It most likely served as a font for collective baptising in the 9th century and was regarded one of the earliest finds of its kind on Polish soil.

 In the 12th century, Wiślica became an important centre of intellectual and political life.
 It was given the status of a cultural centre by Helen of Znojmo, the wife of prince Casimir the Just.
 In the years 1166–1173 the town was the capital of the Duchy of Wiślica and hosted a large palatial complex consisting of two residences and round chapels.
 The excavated floor of the burial crypt in its vicinity is a priceless work of Polish art in the Romanesque style.